macccorehenni/short-stories/emrie-and-curiosity-in-secover.md

 Suddenly, a shadow flitted in front of the four and Curiosity immediately stiffened, her tail raising to defend herself as a form of protection.

 Emrie noticed this, and went by her side, drawing her bow.
 Casorie reacted in like, and Quill came to his handler's side.

+"It's him."

+"It's who?"

+"The leader of the… gang. "